Thoriri/thorir-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi!
-I am Thorir, I am currently a PhD student at ETH Zurich under the supervision of Prof. Luca Benini.
+I am Thorir, and I am currently a Ph.D. student at ETH Zurich under the supervision of [Prof. Dr. Luca Benini](https://ee.ethz.ch/the-department/people-a-z/person-detail.luca-benini.html).
+My research interest is applying Robust and Practical Machine Learning approaches, focusing on a bio-signal analysis taking into account the characteristics and constraints of wearable edge devices and IoT units.
+A use case that I am currently researching is the usage of bio-signals to detect and forecast seizures, where the bio-signals come from wearable devices and are classified with ML and DL algorithms on the same wearable edge devices.